 This course is designed to provide students with computer knowledge and skills applicable to sports management.
 The advantages and application of computers in sports programs will be emphasized.
 Opportunities for understanding and running existing computer programs will be provided.
 This course is also offered through summer Home Study.
-(Offered summer term)

-MSES 553 Ethical Issues in Sport Management (3:3:0)
+SMGT 553 Ethical Issues in Sports Management (3:3:0)

 This course will focus on the identification of ethical issues in sports situations, analyzing the actions and decisions as to value orientations and ethical stance, and identifying and formulating a consistent ethical base for one's own functioning as a sport administrator.
-(Offered spring term)

-MSES 559 Public Relations in Sport Management (3:3:0)
+SMGT 559 Public Relations in Sport Management (3:3:0)

 This course will focus on public relations concerns specific to athletic administrators, managers of sport facilities, and coaches.
 Content includes establishing a framework for public relations processes, communicative tools and techniques, and relationships with the media.
-(Offered summer term)